-The other portion of this Division is made up of the Municipal Services Manager and a Senior Clerk Typist.
+The other portion of this Division is made up of the Municipal Services Manager and an Administrative Secretary.
 This group is responsible for the management of the Municipal Services Division of Public Works.
-There are three sections in the Municipal Services Division: Streets and Sewer Maintenance, Urban Forestry and Fleet Maintenance.
+There are four sections in the Municipal Services Division: Streets and Sewer Maintenance, Urban Forestry, Fleet Maintenance and Traffic & Parking.
 Another responsibility of this group is to manage the Municipal Services Center located on North Jasper Street.

 The Engineering Division is responsible for the City’s engineering functions involving streets, sidewalks, storm water, water, sanitary sewer and special assigned projects.
 Services associated with these functions include management of design and construction projects, surveying, design, inspection, permitting, interagency and private project coordination, development review, technical support and responding to citizen complaints.
 The Division maintains inventories, files, records and maps relating to the City’s infrastructure for streets, drainage, water and sewer systems used in informing citizens, private consultants and other agencies about the existence, availability, condition and / or location of City services.